rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>The frequency of the device beeper when a barcode is scanned but not successfully decoded.
-This should be within the range of the beeper but the API will accept values in the range 0 to 65535.</p>
+The frequency of the device beeper when a barcode is scanned but not successfully decoded.
+This should be within the range of the beeper but the API will accept values in the range 0 to 65535.
 ####Params
 <p><strong>Default:</strong> 2500</p>
 ####Access